Working Behind the Scenes | Credentialing & Medical Staff Services

 “We are more than thankful for the MSS team members at our partner facilities,” said Larsen.
 “Our jobs would not be possible without their excellent communication and dedication.
 They truly are some of the best people and the most hardworking professionals.”

-Kim Larsen currently serves as the Associate Director of Credentialing.
+Kim Larsen currently serves as the Director of Credentialing.
 She oversees many aspects of the department operationally and ensures positive working relationships are established with ApolloMD’s hospital partner MSS teams.
 Kim has worked for ApolloMD for twelve-and-a-half years, with eleven-and-a-half of those years in the credentialing department.
 She says her favorite thing about working here is her relationship with her team, both internally and with the hospital partners.